WRFan/jailbreak10.3.3/README.md

 Next, we delete all Apt crap.

-Install basic programmes like wget and ssh (I added them to my DH.tar.xz available in the cloud - see above, but you still need to install them to add them to dpkg properly).
+Install basic programmes like wget and ssh (I added them to my DH.tar.xz available in the github releases section - see above, but you still need to install them to add them to dpkg properly).
 Concerning the binaries, some links in the "install" script still point to the original locations, others, which are not available online any longer, point to my local servers (Apache on linux + filza WebDav on my other phone).
 You obviously need to adjust them.
-Download my 7z archive from the cloud and put it on your local apache or something to wget the files onto the iPhone.
+Download my 7z archive from the releases section and put it on your local apache or something to wget the files onto the iPhone.

 Again, be careful what files you install, always check the symbols (see above)!
 The files I provide are working, although there are still some incompatible symbols in some apps/libraries, but I haven't run into any problems.